lazevedoschmidt/modern.landscape.herbivory/README.md

 <sup>4</sup>Harvard University, Departmen of Organismic and Evolutionary Biology, Cambridge, 02138, USA \
 <sup>5</sup>Department of Geology and Geophysics, University of Wyoming, Laramie, Wyoming, USA 82071

-Keywords: latitudinal gradient, biotic interactions, abiotic interactions, insect herbibory, temperate forest, tropial forest
+Keywords: plant-insect interactions, landscape variability, paleoecology, insect outbreak

 The authors request that any data or code used from this publication be properly cited and recognized in future work.